 There’s really no time to waste if you only have 48 hours in Cape Town, so let’s get right to it.
 First off, make sure you plan a much longer stay in the Mother City on your next visit.
 A weekend getaway to Cape Town doesn’t need to be expensive with these suggestions of free things to do in the city of clouds.
 So get ready to say: #HelloWeekend!

-I’m not a runner and I’ve never seen myself as a runner, but I’ve done five of the weekly 5km-long Park Run routes across South Africa: three in Johannesburg, one in East London and one in Cape Town (Green Point) and here’s the good news: Green Point was by far the easiest.
-The first noticeable difference is that at sea level there’s much more oxygen, so unless you live already live at sea level you won’t get tired as quickly.
-Secondly, the course is flat, like really flat, so it’s easy to keep an even pace as you run around Cape Town Stadium.
+I’m not a runner, but I’ve done more than 15 of the weekly 5km-long Park Run routes across South Africa and the Green Point route is by far the easiest, because it’s at sea level so there’s much more oxygen and the course is flat, like really flat, so it’s easy to keep an even pace as you run around Cape Town Stadium.
 All Park Runs are free and you can just show up at the starting line before 8am (it starts on the hour).
 If you’d like to record your time and position though, you can sign up for a printable bar code on the website below.
-Go at your own pace, some people sprint to the finish, others jog-hop-skip along, parents also come with their strollers, there’s no pressure, easy does it.
-There are 10 other Park Runs in the Western Cape Province, which you look into.
+Go at your own pace, some people sprint to the finish, others jog-hop-skip along, parents also come with their strollers and fur babies, there’s no pressure, easy does it.
+There are 11 Park Runs in the greater Cape Town area.

 Where: Vlei Road, Greenpoint